aadriien/Emil-Spiel/README.md

 The game itself allows players to work in 1-5 teams, where each team can specify their name.

-Fun drawings of small and large ASCII trains reinforce the novel's themes, and are also just delightful to see :)
+Fun drawings of small and large ASCII trains reinforce the novel's themes, and are also just delightful to look at :)
 ---> credit for these ASCII trains goes to their respective creators on https://www.asciiart.eu/vehicles/trains